 Log into Respondent

-Click the New Project button in the top left.
+Click on the Projects tab in the main project dashboard, then click on blue New Project button in the top left.

 Your project details are the information you share with potential participants.
 Project details appear on the Participant's Project Dashboard.